ksu-cs-textbooks/cis580/content/04-collisions/04-separating-axis-theorem.md

 date: 2018-08-24T10:53:26-05:00
 ---

-But what about sprites with shapes _don't_ map to a circle or rectangle,s uch as this spaceship sprite:
+But what about sprites with shapes _don't_ map to a circle or rectangle, such as this spaceship sprite:

 ![Polygonal spaceship sprite]({{<static "images/4.4.1.png">}})